Terralego/django-geostore-routing/README.md

 # django-geostore-routing

-PGRouting plugin and endpoint for django-geostore
+* PGRouting plugin for django-geostore
+* Add topology creation and update on Linestring based layers
+* Add custom fields and endpoint in django-geostore API to compute routing

 ## Requirements